christyharagan/segment-sloth/readme.md

  * ```remote```: functions are called via a publicly avaiable url.
 This is great for testing your source functions against your actual source provider
  * ```segment```: functions are called via the Segment Function test UI.
 A function will be uploaded your Segment workspace, but this just calls out to the public url.
 It will finish or timeout from a Segment perspective, so once the function is launched, ignore the Segment UI and instead use this solely to debug your function locally.

+If debugging locally, use the debug functionality from within VS Code.

-To run each, from the command line, first launch the debug instance:
+To run the others, from the command line, first launch the debug instance:

 ```
-sloth debug local
 sloth debug remote
 sloth debug segment
 ```